Faraaz-Beyabani/CPDP_Daring_Riddlers/checkpoint-1/README.md

 ```

 ### 2. What is the racial and gender breakdown of the policing force (aggregating across all of Chicago)?
-Which units have the highest male-to-female ratio of police officers?
-<br><br>
 ```
 -- *** 2000 race and gender across the entire CPD ***